Oliver Ekman-Larsson: Phoenix / Arizona Coyotes (2010–2021)

-On 29 January 2015, during a game against the Toronto Maple Leafs, Ekman-Larsson scored the fastest shorthanded goal to start a period in NHL history, against Jonathan Bernier five seconds into the third period.
 On 19 December 2015, during a game against the New York Islanders, Ekman-Larsson scored the lone goal of the game, which proved to be the game-winning goal.
 With this goal, Ekman-Larsson surpassed Teppo Numminen's franchise record for the most game-winning goals by a defenceman with the 20th in his career.
 On 12 January 2016, Ekman-Larsson assisted on all three goals of rookie Max Domi's first career hat-trick, and would later go on to set a career-high four-point night by scoring the overtime-winning goal against the Edmonton Oilers.
 On 24 March, Ekman-Larsson inadvertently scored the game-winning goal in a 3–1 win over the Dallas Stars.
 Initially credited to teammate Martin Hanzal, after further review the goal was shown to bounce off a Dallas player and into the net.
 With this game-winning goal, Ekman-Larsson set an NHL record for the most game-winning goals by a defenceman in a single season with eight, surpassing Tim Horton, Al MacInnis, Ray Bourque, Derek Morris and Dion Phaneuf.
-He became just the second defenceman in franchise history to record 20 or more goals in consecutive seasons, after Phil Housley.
+He became just the second defenceman in franchise history to record 20 or more goals in consecutive seasons, after Housley.
 Ekman-Larsson finished the 2015–16 season ninth in balloting for the James Norris Memorial Trophy.

-In the 2016–17 season, on 18 March 2017, during a game against the Nashville Predators, Ekman-Larsson scored his 40th career powerplay goal (against Pekka Rinne), tying Fredrik Olausson for the most by a defenceman in Arizona Coyotes/Winnipeg Jets history.
-On 3 April 2017, with the Coyotes out of playoff contention, Ekman-Larsson was granted a leave of absence for the remaining three regular seasons games in order to return to his native Sweden due to the death of his mother, following a prolonged battle with cancer.
+In the 2016–17 season, on 18 March 2017, during a game against the Nashville Predators, Ekman-Larsson scored his 40th career powerplay goal, tying Fredrik Olausson for the most by a defenceman in Winnipeg Jets/Arizona Coyotes history.
+On 3 April, with the Coyotes out of playoff contention, Ekman-Larsson was granted a leave of absence for the remaining three regular seasons games in order to return to his native Sweden due to the death of his mother, following a prolonged battle with cancer.

-On 14 October 2017, in a game against the Boston Bruins, Ekman-Larsson scored his first powerplay goal of the season against Anton Khudobin and moved ahead of Fredrik Olausson for the franchise record for powerplay goals scored by a defenceman with his 41st.
+On 14 October 2017, in a game against the Boston Bruins, Ekman-Larsson scored his first powerplay goal of the season and moved ahead of Olausson for the franchise record for powerplay goals scored by a defenceman with his 41st.
 On 10 January 2018, Ekman-Larsson was selected as the lone Coyotes representative at the 2018 NHL All-Star Game.
 On 10 March, Ekman-Larsson was fined $5,000 for slashing Sven Andrighetto.
-After the regular season concluded and the Coyotes again failed to make the playoffs, Ekman-Larsson was nominated for the King Clancy Memorial Trophy, awarded to the player who best exemplifies leadership qualities on and off the ice and gives back to his community.
+After the regular season concluded and the Coyotes again failed to make the playoffs, Ekman-Larsson was nominated for the King Clancy Memorial Trophy, awarded to the player who best exemplifies leadership qualities on and off the ice and gives back to his community, ultimately ceding the award to both Henrik and Daniel Sedin of the Vancouver Canucks.

 On 1 July 2018, Ekman-Larsson signed an eight-year, $66 million contract extension with the Coyotes; he was set to become a free agent the following season.
 He was later named captain of the Coyotes.
+Ekman-Larsson was the last captain of the Coyotes before the franchise became inactive in 2024.